awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 3. [Remote candidate stats](https://www.w3.org/TR/webrtc-stats/#dom-rtcstatstype-remote-candidate) - stats for the selected remote candidate
 4. [Candidate pair stats](https://www.w3.org/TR/webrtc-stats/#dom-rtcstatstype-candidate-pair) - stats for the selected candidate pair

+For more information on these stats, refer to [AWS Docs](https://docs.aws.amazon.com/kinesisvideostreams-webrtc-dg/latest/devguide/kvswebrtc-reference.html)

 The SDK disables generating these stats by default.
 In order to be enable the SDK to calculate these stats, the application needs to set the following field:
 `configuration.kvsRtcConfiguration.enableIceStats = TRUE`.